muhamad-hammad/PacketRoutingWithReinforcementLearning/README.md

 - Uses TensorFlow (CPU) for the DQN implementation
 - NetworkX for graph operations and visualization
 - Matplotlib for embedded plotting
-- Tkinter for the GUI framework
+- Streamlit for the web interface

 ## Performance
 The RL agent typically achieves near-optimal performance after sufficient training: